 You can't select specific parts of the engine account to sync.

 Microsoft Advertising only.
 Sync removes the exact copies of an ad from Search Ads 360 if each copy is linked to the same ad in the Microsoft Advertising account.

 If you sign into an engine and enter a URL in a tracking template, when you sync in the change Search Ads 360 automatically changes the URL to start with HTTPS.
 This change is to ensure compatibility with parallel tracking.

 Note that Search Ads 360 only updates the first URL in your tracking template to specify HTTPS.
 If your tracking template contains multiple tracking URLs, make sure they all specify HTTPS.
 Parallel tracking requires all tracking URLs to specify HTTPS.

 After the sync completes, Search Ads 360 adds its clickserver URL to the beginning of the tracking URL and traffics the updated tracking URL out to the engine.

 If you create keywords directly in the engine without specifying landing page URLs, during sync Search Ads 360 does the following depending on the type of engine account:

-- Google Ads, Bing Ads, and Yahoo!
+- Google Ads, Microsoft Advertising, and Yahoo!
 Japan: Nothing.
 Landing page URLs for keywords are optional in these engine accounts.

 - Baidu: If you didn't specify a landing page URL for mobile devices, Search Ads 360 uses the keyword's non-mobile URL.
 If you didn't specify a non-mobile URL for the keyword, Search Ads 360 copies a random landing page URL from an active ad in the ad group and adds it to the keyword.

 - Yahoo Gemini: Search Ads 360 copies a random landing page URL from an active ad in the ad group and adds it to the keywords.